rjoshi2002/JTAG_socet/README.md

 The clock speed is configurable through the **half_period** variable

-Currently the debugger code uses digitalWrite and digitalRead for testing simplicity in most of the functions, however this can be changed to the following for speed (already done for **TCK**)
+Currently, the debugger code uses digitalWrite and digitalRead for testing simplicity in most of the functions, however, this can be changed to the following for speed (already done for **TCK**)

 `digitalWrite(PIN#, 1)` with `GPIO.out_w1ts = ((uint32_t)1 << PIN#);`